Lake Travis High School: Football

-The Football sports team are the "Cavaliers", named after the mascot of the school with uniform colors being red and black.
+The Football sports team are the "Cavaliers", named after the mascot of the school with uniform colors being red, black and silver.
 In 2011, Lake Travis High School became the first football program in Texas to have won five straight state championships.
 In the 2007 season, Lake Travis won its first ever football state championship against Highland Park 36-34.
-In 2008 LT defeated Longview 48-23 in the championship game.
-In 2009 LT had another undefeated season, once again beating Longview (24-17) in the 2009 Texas 4A Championship Game.
-In 2010 LT reached the UIL 4A State Championship Game at Cowboys Stadium in Arlington.
-In that game LT defeated the #3 ranked Denton Ryan Raiders 27-7; giving the Cavs their fourth consecutive state championship, making them the only 4A or 5A Texas school to accomplish this feat.
+In 2008, LT defeated Longview 48-23 in the championship game.
+In 2009, LT had another undefeated season, once again beating Longview (24-17) in the 2009 Texas 4A Championship Game.
+In 2010, LT reached the UIL 4A State Championship Game at Cowboys Stadium in Arlington.
+In that game, LT defeated the #3 ranked Denton Ryan Raiders 27-7; giving the Cavs their fourth consecutive state championship, making them the only 4A or 5A Texas school to accomplish this feat.
 In 2011, the Cavs again went undefeated, and defeated Waco Midway 22-7 in the state championship game.
-Lake Travis became the first Texas football program to win five consecutive state titles.
-In 2016 the Cavaliers won their sixth state championship.
+In 2016, the Cavaliers won their sixth state championship.
 NFL quarterbacks Baker Mayfield and Garrett Gilbert both played for the Cavs.
 Lake Travis is generally regarded as one of the top D1 quarterback producing schools in the country.

 Soccer

-The Lake Travis Men's Soccer team won the Texas 6A state championship title in 2022.
+The Lake Travis men's soccer team won the Texas 6A state championship title in 2022.

 Rugby

 Lake Travis won the Texas State High School Rugby Championship in 2013 and is ranked 18th in the nation after only three seasons in existence.
-They outscored their division opponents 247 - 0 and all opponents through their championship victory 401 - 24.
+They outscored their division opponents 247-0 and all opponents through their championship victory 401 - 24.